Homepage

 The Cuban regime will grant land in usufruct to residents abroad

-Announcement of Díaz-Canel's appearance: what will the leader say this time?
+Announcement of Díaz-Canel's appearance: What will the ruler say this time?

-Spy René González: "The United States is going through a terrible crisis."
+Spy René González: "The United States is undergoing a terrible crisis."

 "Four days without service": endless lines at banks in Matanzas due to power outages